aldente0630/mofc-demand-forecast/README.md

   * `kats` requires Python 3.7 or higher.

 ## Competition, Datasets and Evaluation
-* [The M5 Competition](https://mofc.unic.ac.cy/m5-competition) aims to predict daily sales for the next 28 days based on sales over the last 1,941 days for IDs of 30,490 items per Walmart store.
+* [The M5 Competition](https://mofc.unic.ac.cy/m5-competition) aims to forecast daily sales for the next 28 days based on sales over the last 1,941 days for IDs of 30,490 items per Walmart store.
 * Data includes (a) time series of daily sales quantity by ID, (b) sales prices, and (c) holiday and event information.
 * Evaluation is done through *Weighted Root Mean Squared Scaled Error*.
-A detailed explanation is given in the M5 Participants Guide and the implementation was done by referring to [this link](https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/133834).
+A detailed explanation is given in the M5 Participants Guide and the implementation is at [this link](https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/133834).
 * For hyperparameter tuning, 1% of IDs were randomly selected and used, and 10% were used to measure test set performance.

 ## Algorithms
 ### Kats: Prophet
 * Since a *Prophet* model has to fit for each ID, I had to use the `apply` function of the `pandas dataframe` and instead used `pandarallel` to maximize the parallelization performance.
-* *Prophet* hyperparameter tuning was done through 3-fold CV using the Bayesian optimization module built into the `Kats` library.
+* *Prophet* hyperparameters were tuned through 3-fold CV using the Bayesian optimization module built into the `Kats` library.
 In this case, *[Tweedie](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_tweedie_deviance.html)* was applied as the loss function.

 |loss|seasonality_prior_scale|changepoint_prior_scale|changepoint_range|n_changepoints|holidays_prior_scale|yearly_seasonality|weekly_seasonality|daily_seasonality|seasonality_mode|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|